by Angela T. !Khabeb

 Passions that just show up

-Then there are some passions that barge into our lives violently.
+Then there are some passions that simply barge into our lives violently.
 They show up uninvited and demand our immediate attention.
 You discover a lump in your breast and it’s malignant.
 The obstetrician tells you there is no heartbeat.
 Your best friend dies by suicide.
 Then, suddenly, we find ourselves immersed in breast cancer awareness, pregnancy loss support groups, and mental health resources.

 I remember when my doctor told me at a routine prenatal visit that our baby had died in utero.
 Stillbirth was inescapable.
 After laboring all night to bring forth a baby I knew was already dead, a passion for grief ministry was born in me.
 Now, many years later, it is my honor to walk with people who are struggling through stifling grief.

-Years later, when our son Konami was three years old, I remember sitting in front of team of experts and hearing the words, “Your son is developmentally delayed in every area.
+Years later, when our son Konami was three years old, I remember sitting in front of a team of experts and hearing the words, “Your son is developmentally delayed in every area.
 We commonly refer to this as global delay.”
 My husband and I sat there in a silent daze while the experts continued talking for at least twenty more minutes.
 Our brains simply could not process anything beyond the initial statement.
 Without invitation, autism was added to our family lexicon.

-It is my experience that when passions are thrust upon us, we are reminded that we are part of something larger than ourselves.
+It is my experience that when passions are thrust upon us, we are reminded that we are part of something much larger than ourselves.
 In retrospect, I’ve learned some passions are rather expensive.
 I’d rather be a mom who’s blissfully ignorant about Autism Spectrum Disorder instead of dreading each public outing, worried about the next meltdown and ensuing spectator judgment.
-And please believe me, I’d rather have a twelve-year-old daughter than a burning passion for grief ministry.
+And please believe me, I’d rather have a twenty-year-old daughter than a burning passion for grief ministry.
 But ultimately, we do not choose our passions.
 By definition, they often choose us.

 Perhaps your passion plate is full because you have chosen to fully embrace life.
 Or maybe you’re still discovering your truth.
 But like most things in life, our passions have cycles.
 A passion may dim for a season, but they never die.
 And so–let us remain open to the breath of new life.
 The Spirit blows where she chooses and she may have plans to blow a small spark in our souls into a bright and consuming passion.

-This article first appeared in the January 2018 issue of Cafe (boldcafe.org).
+A version of this article first appeared in the January 2018 issue of Cafe (boldcafe.org).